Elasticsearch Provider

 Fix:

-- Verify credentials in
+- Verify the selected

-appsettings.json - Reset the elastic user password:
+AuthenticationTypeand its matching credentials inappsettings.json - Reset the elastic user password:

 docker exec -it elasticsearch bin/elasticsearch-reset-password -u elastic